Ben Falcone

 Benjamin Scott Falcone (born August 25, 1973) is an American actor, comedian and filmmaker.
 He is married to actress Melissa McCarthy, with whom he frequently collaborates.
 Falcone made his directorial debut in 2014 with Tammy, which he co-wrote with McCarthy, and he also directed, co-wrote, and produced The Boss, Life of the Party, Superintelligence, and Thunder Force, all of which starred McCarthy.
 In 2022, Falcone created and starred in the Netflix series God's Favorite Idiot.

 He has had cameos in Bridesmaids, Identity Thief, The Heat, Spy, Can You Ever Forgive Me?, and Nine Perfect Strangers, all of which starred his wife.

-Personal life
+Early life

 Falcone was born in Carbondale, Illinois, the son of Peg and Steve Falcone.
 He is of Italian, English, German, and Irish descent.

+Personal life

 Falcone married his longtime girlfriend, actress Melissa McCarthy, on October 8, 2005.
 They have two children.